Updated – May 2026

 | Legal advice | High | Attorney approval |

-The key is designing workflows where human oversight adds value rather than creating bottlenecks.
-An AI that prepares a thorough analysis for human review is more valuable than either pure automation or pure human work.
+The goal is workflows where human oversight adds value rather than creating bottlenecks.
+An agent that prepares a thorough analysis for human review is more valuable than either pure automation or pure human work.

 Building Audit Trails That Satisfy Regulators

-Regulators don’t just want to know what decision was made---they want to reconstruct exactly how it was made, by whom (or what), and why.
-Comprehensive audit trails are non-negotiable.
+Regulators don’t just want to know what decision was made - they want to reconstruct exactly how it was made, by whom (or what), and why.
+Comprehensive audit trails are non-negotiable for AI agent compliance.

 What to Log